 Grades 6-8: Identified students may enroll in one or more GT subject classes, GT Seminar, and/or Pre-AP coursework.
 Teachers at the middle school level have had special training to teach these classes.

 Other Program Options/Extracurricular-

-Chess, Destination Imagination, Quiz Bowl, SPARK Summer GT Academy, and other programs will be offered throughout the school year.
+Chess, Destination Imagination, Quiz Bowl, SPARK Summer GT Academy, and a variety of special program opportunities are provided throughout the school year.

 Programming Continued-